Salomé Nashed

 Can you tell us about your backgound?

-Salomé Nashed: My path is unusual for a visually impaired person because I chose to study biology, a highly visual field that relies heavily on graphs and diagrams.
+Salomé Nashed: My journey is unusual for a visually impaired person because I chose to study biology, a highly visual field that relies heavily on graphs and diagrams.
 Driven by a love for life sciences, I started my studies in 2014 at Sorbonne University because I didn’t want my disability to prevent me from achieving my dream.
 In 2017, I obtained a dual bachelor’s degree in life sciences and public health innovation.
 Two years later, I completed a master’s in molecular and cellular biology with a focus on genetics and epigenetics.
 Self-taught in programming, I interned at the computational and quantitative biology lab at the Institute of Biology Paris Seine, which led me in 2019 to a PhD in genomics and genetics.
 I then pursued a postdoc in bioinformatics to train in high-throughput data analysis, evolutionary studies, and phylogeny.
 My goal now is to continue a career in research and teaching.

 What motivated you to become Team A-eye's pilot for the Cybathlon?